 While these outlets are fun, they can also have some hidden health benefits, especially for people in recovery.

 Why Creativity in Addiction Recovery Is ImportantCreative activities are more than something to do in your free time.
 Creative outlets in recovery can promote comprehensive healing.
 They allow recovering drug addicts or alcoholics to find a healthier way of expressing and coping with their many emotions.
 They can also promote greater long-term success with sobriety as these activities can fill the void that substance abuse left behind.
 There is even some evidence to suggest that art therapy can increase overall well-being.1

 Ways to Improve Creative Thinking in RecoveryBecause creativity can play a critical role in the sobriety journey, knowing how to increase creativity in recovery is also important.
 As a Boston addiction treatment center, we believe in a comprehensive approach to recovery including creativity, so we are sharing some tips on how to improve creativity in recovery and reap the benefits.

 Add it to Your ScheduleIt is important to take the time to get creative, but it is not uncommon for these creative activities to get pushed to the wayside.
 Especially if you recently left an outpatient program for addiction and are focused on rebuilding your life, it can be tempting to skip this creative time altogether.
 Instead of letting this become the norm, make creativity a part of your routine.
 Set aside some time at least once a week for something creative and follow through.
 It will quickly become habit.

 UnplugOne of the easiest ways to improve creativity in recovery is to make sure that you allow yourself uninterrupted time to be creative.
 Avoid distractions by unplugging.
 When you let your creativity flow, you will find it easier to do so in the future.

 Remove NegativityCreativity is supposed to be enjoyable.
 Instead of letting negative emotions fester or letting your fear of failure prevent you from trying, just go for it.
 In recovery, negativity can set back your progress, but creativity can propel you forward.

-Being creative isn’t limited to just drawing or writing.
+Find What Works for YouBeing creative isn’t limited to just drawing or writing.
 Instead of forcing yourself into one of these preconceived notions of what creativity is, there are several other creative outlets out there that you can turn to like dance, playing an instrument, singing, cooking, and even rearranging your room.
 Try several activities until you find something that you enjoy.

 When you are able to improve your creativity and practice it regularly, it may carry over into noticeable progress in your recovery journey.
 At Banyan Massachusetts, we believe that long-term and comprehensive recovery from a substance abuse problem requires several types of rehab therapies including evidence-based practices and holistic approaches, including those related to creativity.